Self-Assessment Guide by Listentotaxman

-It is not just the Self Employed who are required to make an annual self assessment return.
-Many people who have their taxes collected through the PAYE system are still obliged to make a self assessment return, for example Company Directors; those with foreign income; those whose income exceeds £100,000 a year.
-Since 2013, a new group has been caught in the self assessment bracket, those parents affected by the new Child Benefit Charge (earning over 50k and still in receipt of child benefit).
-The means of collecting the new tax on child benefit is through self assessment.
+It is not just the Self-Employed who are required to make an annual self-assessment return.
+Many people who have their taxes collected through the PAYE system are still obliged to make a self-assessment return, for example Company Directors; those with foreign income; those whose income exceeds £100,000 a year; those affected by the Child Benefit Charge (earning over 50k and still in receipt of child benefit).